rails/rails/guides/source/rails_on_rack.md

 Rails on Rack
 =============

 This guide covers Rails integration with Rack and interfacing with other Rack components.

-By referring to this guide, you will be able to:
+After reading this guide, you will know:

 * Create Rails Metal applications.
 * Use Rack Middlewares in your Rails applications.